Emotion Media Factory

 Emotion Media Factory GmbH (EMF) is a creative multimedia attraction and show production company based near Munich in front of the Bavarian Alps in Germany.
 Emotion Media Factory produces multimedia fountains and attractions.

 Emotion Media Factory is a member of International Association of Amusement Parks and Attractions and Themed Entertainment Association organisations.

 History

-Originally Emotion Media Factory was established in 1984 as Laserland.
-The original founders where Ralph Douw, Helmut Dörner, Robert Huber and Serge Douw.
+Emotion Media Factory was established in 1984 under the name Laserland.
+The original founders were Ralph Douw, Helmut Dörner, Robert Huber and Serge Douw.
 Among the first clients of the company were BMW, Siemens, Pepsi-Cola and Audi.

-In 22 June 2022 company started insolvency procedures and in September 22, 2023 company was closed in commercial register.
+On 22 June 2022, the company began insolvency procedures and on 22 September 2023, the company was closed in commercial register.